 - The heart rate tracking is wrist based.

 - It has advanced features that help with logging drills and pace.

 - Compared to Swim 1, the battery isn’t as strong.

-The Garmin Swim 2 is made to mainly focus on one task, which is swimming.
+The Garmin Swim 2 is made to focus on one task, which is swimming mainly.
 It is meant to improve your swimming training substantially.
-In terms of accuracy, it’s excellent, and there’s a number of features as well.
+In terms of accuracy, it’s excellent, and there are several features as well.
 The price point is a bit high due to competition.

-While it can be used for other types of training, similar to a fitness tracker, if that is what you plan to use this for, it’s better to consider other options in the marketplace.
-However, if you do a lot of swimming, and that is your main focus, then it’s the best choice you can make.
+While it can be used for other types of training, similar to a fitness tracker, it’s better to consider other options in the marketplace if you plan to use it.
+However, if you do a lot of swimming, which is your main focus, it’s the best choice you can make.